deadseal001/Regex_Tutorial/README.md

 `^`[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+`$`

-Anchors do not match any chararcters at all.
-Instead, they match a position before, after or between chararcters.
+Anchors do not match any characters at all.
+Instead, they match a position before, after or between characters.
 They were used to "anchor" the regex match a certain position.
 The caret `^` matches the position before the first character in the word.
 For example, `^a` to abc matches the first character of the word abc.
 But `^b` to abc does not match the second letter b in word abc, because the character b is not the first character of word abc.

 ### Quantifiers